Log in

 For example, say your business made $600,000 in sales and spent $500,000 in expenses this past quarter.
 To calculate your ROS ratio, you would need to subtract your expenses from your revenue.
 In this example, the profit would be $100,000.
 Then you would divide $100,000 profit by your total revenue of $600,000, which would result in a ROS of .17.
 In other words, you make 17 cents in profit for every dollar of sales.

 Since ROS is usually reported as a percentage, you will need to multiply the final number by 100 and use that number as your ROS.
 In this case, your ROS calculation would be 17%.
-Here’s how to calculate rate of return when it comes to sales:
+Here’s how to use your ROS calculator to determine the rate of return when it comes to sales:

 Rate of return on sales formula